T

 Jökulsárlón Glacier Lagoon

-A breathtaking glacial lagoon filled with icebergs calved from the Breiðamerkurjökull glacier.
-Seals are often spotted swimming among the ice.
+A mesmerizing glacial lagoon filled with icebergs calved from the Breiðamerkurjökull glacier.
+Watch as the icebergs drift towards the sea.

-• Take a boat tour (zodiac or amphibian) for a closer look at the icebergs.
+• Consider a boat tour (amphibian or zodiac) for an up-close experience with the icebergs.

 3. Afternoon